 }

-To summarize images and tables, in the Transform section of a workflow, specify the following:
+To summarize images or tables, in the Task drop-down list of an Enrichment node in a workflow, specify the following:

-For image summarization, in the Image summarization area, choose one of the following:
+For image summarization, select Image Description, and then choose one of the following provider (and model) combinations to use:

-For table summarization, in the Table summarization area, choose one of the following:
+For table summarization, select Table Description, and then choose one of the following provider (and model) combinations to use: